 First a look at why the Dreamliner is in trouble right now.
 Boeing paused deliveries between October 14 last year and March 26, costing it important revenues in Q4 and again in the first quarter this year.
 The reason deliveries were paused is a quality issue on various composite fuselage sections.

-“In August of 2019, we determined that there was an issue with shimming in a specific batch of aircraft that were produced in early 2019.
+“In August of 2019, we determined that there was an issue with shimming in a specific batch of aircraft that was produced in early 2019.
 At that time, after we discovered the issue, it was addressed in the production system.
 That issue, by itself, was not an immediate safety of flight issue”, a Boeing spokesperson tells Airinsight.
 The problem was first seen on the aft fuselage sections 47 (which includes the pressure bulkhead) and 48 (unpressurized and enveloping the horizontal tailplane).
 Software of a laser system misread the size of the shims, approving them even if they were of an incorrect size.

 Skin flatness issue